barrettotte/mech-mouse-jiggler/README.md

 # mech-mouse-jiggler

-A very impractical mouse jiggler
+A very impractical and stupid mouse jiggler using a crank mechanism, 12V DC motor, and a PWM circuit.

+This project was made to get better with CAD in Fusion360 and learn how to make PCBs in KiCad.

+TODO: picture of prototype circuit

+TODO: picture of schematic, PCB layout, and 3D PCB

+TODO: picture of PCB blank

+TODO: picture of PCB assembled

-TODO: picture
+TODO: picture of PCB mounted

+TODO: pictures of overall project

+TODO: video of mouse moving

-TODO: video
+TODO: link to youtube video testing crank

-## Setup

-TODO:

 ## References